AlessiaCanevotti/miR_RF-TOOL/README.md

   ```

   The above reported examples are both allowed as headers.
   In order to simplify the usage, users can emply the python script, called "Adjust_header.py" provided here.
+  Note: consider that the provided code only processes and replaces headers presenting the following sumbols: "\t" and ",".

 ### Input Example